Perovskite Oxides for CO2 Utilization – Industrial Applicability of Tailored reverse Water Gas Shift Catalysts

 Commercialisation Potential

 In parallel, the commercialisation potential of our novel perovskite catalysts for rWGS processes will be evaluated.
-This will enable us to showcase our vision about CO2 utilisation to industrial stakeholders and to find potential partners for the future development of real-scale rWGS pilot reactors.
+This will enable us to showcase our vision about CO2 utilisation to industrial stakeholders and to find potential partners for future development of real-scale rWGS pilot reactors.

 Financiële details & Tijdlijn